huangyao8988/UniDoc-Bench/README.md

 This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/) - see the [LICENSE](LICENSE.txt) file for details.

-### Important Usage Notice
+### ⚠️ Important Usage Notice

-**This dataset was generated using GPT-4.1 and should not be used to develop models that compete with OpenAI.**
+**🚫 This dataset was generated using GPT-4.1 and should not be used to develop models that compete with OpenAI.**

 ## Support